cemulate/haskell-manufactoria-interpreter/README.md

 ## Haskell Manufactoria Interpreter

-An implementation of the [Manufactoria Esolang](https://esolangs.org/wiki/Manufactoria).
+An implementation of the [Manufactoria Esolang](https://esolangs.org/wiki/Manufactoria) with extensions/changes as defined below.
 Usage is:

     runhaskell Manufactoria.hs programFile [Color|Binary|Decimal] input